ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/referendum.rst

 The same smart contract has also been adopted in other EOSIO sidechains.
-For example, `BOSCore <https://boscore.io/en/index.html>`_ deployed its own version of
+For example, `BOSCore <https://boscore.io/en/index.html>`_ deployed its own version of the
 `forum contract <https://github.com/boscore/referendum/tree/master/contracts/eosio.forum>`_
 to support its referendum and Worker Proposal System (WPS).
-They also use the referendum system to launch the
-`BOS Development Incentive Program <https://github.com/boscore/Documentation/blob/master/Referendum_WPS/BOS%20Ecosystem%20Program(Referendum%20%26%20WPS).md>`_ to incentive technical contributions to its ecosystem.
+They also used the referendum system to launch the `BOS Development Incentive Program <https://github.com/boscore/Documentation/blob/master/Referendum_WPS/BOS%20Ecosystem%20Program(Referendum%20%26%20WPS).md>`_ to incentivize technical contributions to its ecosystem.

 .. todo::